Pakistan Institute of Engineering and Applied Sciences: Campus

 The PIEAS campus is sprawled over an area of about 360 acres.
 The physical structure comprises nine academic blocks, eight workshops, production plants for liquid nitrogen and oxygen, 30 laboratories, lecture halls, a video-conferencing facility, conference rooms, and a 400-seat auditorium.

 A state-of-the-art computer center with 200 computers provides computational facilities around the clock, seven days a week.
 PIEAS is an associate of PERN network and has access to HEC Digital Library that can be accessed from any one of the 1500 nodes of PIEAS Local Area Network.
 Internet facilities are available even in student hostels.
 The PIEAS library holds a repository of more than 15000 artifacts and it also subscribes to both technical and academic journals.
 PIEAS Library has extended hours to facilitate students' access A new library block is under construction.

 Residential facilities

 PIEAS provides hostel facilities for both female and male students.
 Most students stay there.
 There are eight hostel blocks including a separate female hostel, No profit no loss mess, canteen, fitness centre, rest-house, and indoor and outdoor sports facilities.
 A post office, bank and shops for commonly required items are available in the vicinity.
-A mosque is a recent addition.
+A mosque is a recent addition and it is large.